gitluin/sara/learned.md

 # General things

 * Man pages probably won't help you conceptually understand a(n) (X)lib
-* Drawing things out is still the most useful way for me to debug concepts
+* Doodling is still a useful way to debug

 # C-specific things

 * enums
 * unions
 * Batshit insane pointer manipulation with for loops
+* Complex stopping conditions in for loops
-* How #include makes things visible between files based on line of incorporation
+* #include makes things visible between files based on line of incorporation
-* That #defines are pretty nifty
+* #defines are pretty nifty
 * Assign and check within if statements
 * The ternary operator is wonderful
 * You can iterate multiple things in a for loop.
 Why don't they teach us this in school, fuq